yusx-swapp/OFM/examples/mamba_ssm/README.md

-# Optimize Mamba SSM via OFM
+# Convert Mamba SSM to supernet via OSF

 ## Experiment Goal

-In this experiment we will:
+In this experiment, we will:

 - [x] 1.
-Train selective state space model Mamba using OFM
+Train selective state space model Mamba using OSF

 - [x] 2.
-Extract downsized Mamba models (> 800M model parameter reduction), and evaluation on Lambda dataset.
+Extract subnets from supernet (> 800M model parameter reduction), and evaluate on Lambda dataset.

 ## Dependencies
-Before start, you need to install the **[Language Model Evaluation Harness](https://github.com/EleutherAI/lm-evaluation-harness)**.
+Before starting, you need to install the **[Language Model Evaluation Harness](https://github.com/EleutherAI/lm-evaluation-harness)**.
 We appreciate their efforts and contributions to the community.:raised_hands:
 To install the **lm-eval** package from the github repository, run:

 ```bash